natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 I think that conversation could lead to a different discussion about open access and accessibility.
 It often feels like it just creates busywork for students.
 Anyway, I love taking notes on paper, but in this digital age, it’s just not practical to rely on that alone.
 ### Readings and Discussion
 ## Progress on my Struggles from Last Week
+The most important things I want to work on are figure out how to use the footnote concept on GitHub to create a table of contents.
+I feel it in my soul that it is possible to create table on contents with that.
+The other most important thing I want to work on is to figure out how to find my comments specifically on Persuall (I think I just need to star my comments so I can find all of them fast.
+Oh also one last thing, I really want to figure out how to seperate my paragraphs on GitHub without using hashtags or bullet points.

+Hopefully my technology decides to work next week
+Use Zotero more often
+Continue becoming more literate using these tools Continue to brainstorm ways to incorporate these tools into research.
 ### What to Work on
 ## Readings for the Week
 - The "Proto-Language" of Anthropological Practice